UniversalFog/Hypixel-Skyblock-Dupe/README.md

 HOW TO INSTALL MOD:
 (It is available in the releases and the respiratory)
-1) click the releases button
+1) under the releases click DUPEMOD
 2) scroll down and dowload the DUPEMOD.jar